What makes people stop and admire your photography? What makes your image pop off the wall and say “LOOK AT ME!!!”

 High contrast means that you have a lot of bright lights and a lot of dark tones with very little middle gray.
 And this is the contrast that we will be focusing on this week.

 When taking photos for high contrast, think drama!
-Don’t think that normal or low contrast is bad, they certainly have their place, we just want to focus on high contrast for this week!
+Normal or low contrast is bad, they certainly have their place, but high contrast photos have a way of grabbing attention!

 - Black and white.
 I talk a lot about how distracting color can be, and this is one of those cases.
 Not all photos that have good contrast are in black and white, but there is something about stripping the color from an image that makes it look more classy and contrasty.
 Try it and see!